How green is your fork?

 More and more people are beginning to believe that the biggest positive impact we can have is absolutely basic: through our food choices.

 In 2008, inspired by “Livestock’s Long Shadow,” a UN report on the impact of livestock farming on the environment, I wrote “How green is your fork?” for L’Inconnu magazine in Senegal.
-The article was recently mentioned in a book, Living in Tune with Your Heart – so I searched it out and decided to post it here.
+The article was recently mentioned in a book, Living in Tune with Your Heart – so I searched the article out and decided to post it here.

 How green is your fork?